 Day one Monday 10th February 2020

-Penny Hulse, Former Deputy Mayor of Auckland and Waitakere ward representative
+Penny Hulse, Former Deputy Mayor of Auckland and Waitakere ward representative.
+Penny has been recognised in the 2020 New Years Honours list for services to local government.

 9.35am Opening Address

 Hon.
-Nanaia Mahuta - Minister for Local Government & Minister for Māori Development
+Nanaia Mahuta - Minister of Local Government & Minister for Māori Development

 10.00am Case study - Turning Local Government on its head through community participation

-Nicki Brady, Horowhenua 2040 and David McCorkindale, GM Strategy & Development, Horowhenua District Council
+Nicki Brady, GM Horowhenua 2040 and David McCorkindale, GM Strategy & Development, Horowhenua District Council

 With an engagement programme comprising of facilitated workshops, forums, drop-in sessions, kaumātua hui, expo’s, primary school pilots, social media engagement, pop-up engagement and online feedback, there are sure to be ideas and inspiration for all.